rocky-linux/wiki.rockylinux.org/docs/team/infrastructure/awx_scm_guidelines.md

 There will likely be multiple dynamic inventory sources used for hosts managed by AWX, and as a result, there will be a lot of groups defined with one or more hosts at a time.
 As this is the case, here are some things to keep in mind:

 * Use group names where necessary
-* Use localhost if you aren't actually doing anything to a system (eg you're calling an API) and you don't have to connect to a system to use said API
+* Use localhost if you aren't actually doing anything to a system (eg you're calling an API) *and* you don't have to connect to a system to use said API
-* Use `hosts: all` and select the inventory where your host or hosts are.

-For single hosts, it's better to use either a single group that contains that one (1) host or selecting an inventory with that one host and using the group name again (if applicable or able) or `hosts: all`.
-The latter should be used in extreme edge cases.
+* When filling in the `hosts` directive, follow these general guidelines:
+  * If it applies to all hosts in an inventory, use `all`
+  * If you want the host or or a group of hosts to be selectable (via dropdown or manual input), set a variable such as `{{ host }}`
+  * If the above two are not applicable and you must set a hostname, you may do so.
+Note that this will require you to be more vigilant in keeping your repository up to date.

 ##### Local Inventory Files